-Delicious Homemade Pop Tarts – they’re easier to make than you think and can be customized based off of your favorite fillings and frosting!
+Delicious Homemade Pop Tarts are easier to make than you think and can be customized based off of your favorite fillings and frosting!

-Hi guys!
-Alicia here.
 I have to know – what are your guilty pleasure foods?
 You know, those foods that are probably not the best for you, but you can’t stop eating them anyway.
-For my husband, one of those foods is pop tarts.

-Knowing of his love for pop tarts, I thought it would be fun to experiment and see if I could come up with an equally delicious version at home.
-These homemade pop tarts are delicious and adorable, and I love that they’re made from scratch!
+We have loved them for forever!
+We eat them for breakfast, after school snacks, and treats.
+Knowing of this love for pop tarts, I thought it would be fun to experiment and see if I could come up with an equally delicious version at home.

 How to Make Homemade Pop Tarts